 THE STORY OF THE PUMA SLIPSTREAM

-The first model of the SLIPSTREAM was a basketball shoe born in 1987 as a successor to the SKY LX.
-It became an iconic sneaker silhouette, favored by basketball players on the courts for its performance, stability and cushioning.
-Off-court, it made its way to the streets, finding a following among sneaker connoisseurs and the subculture generation of hip-hop dance crews for its unique design.
+Born in 1987, the first model of the SLIPSTREAM was a basketball shoe that succeeded the SKY LX.
+It became an iconic sneaker silhouette, favoured by basketball players on the courts for its performance, stability and cushioning.
+Off-court, it made its way to the streets and found a following among sneaker connoisseurs and the subculture generation of hip-hop dance crews for its unique design.

 SLIPSTREAM DEBUT - 1987

-The simple basketball shoe with a white base and charcoal gray color scheme was equipped with the "ANTI SHOCK SYSTEM".
-It was sold as a college basketball shoe to match the school's program colors.
-Given its growing popularity, in 1988, the Slipstream was available in multiple colors.
-Since basketball shoes were becoming more fashionable at this time, lifestyle models such as THE BEAST and SLIPSTREAM SNAKE were also released.
-PUMA pioneered the lifestyle space with the two styles, using material embellishments like faux snakeskin, leather and faux fur.
+The simple basketball shoe with a white base and charcoal grey colour scheme was equipped with the “ANTI SHOCK SYSTEM”.
+At first, the SLIPSTREAM was sold as a college basketball shoe to match the school’s programme colours, but given its growing popularity, it became available in multiple colours in 1988.
+Basketball shoes were becoming more fashionable during this time, and soon lifestyle models such as THE BEAST and SLIPSTREAM SNAKE were also released.
+PUMA pioneered the lifestyle space with these two styles, using material embellishments like faux snakeskin, leather and faux fur.

 "Today the ‘80s basketball style is very trend relevant.
 The clean canvas lends itself well to additional executions and storytelling.
 The key to a timeless design is making sure it is accessible and not the most complicated or unique item out there.
 It has to be driven by culture, not by hype."

-Jan Kessel - Global Product Line Manager Sportstyle Footwear Select / Special Projects
+Jan Kessel - Senior Product Line Manager Sportstyle Footwear

 SLIPSTREAM REVIVAL - 2002

-After a long hiatus the Slipstream was re-issued in 2002 with a return of the THE BEAST and SLIPSTREAM SNAKE.
+After a long hiatus, the SLIPSTREAM was re-issued in 2002 with the return of THE BEAST and SLIPSTREAM SNAKE.
 It was particularly successful in the Japanese market, later leading to a Made in Japan version of the style.

 THE BEAST JAPAN 2002